 - Together with the Kogod School of Business, CLALS is working with the Greater Washington Hispanic Chamber of Commerce to advance the data landscape for Latino entrepreneurs and businesses.

-- The Instituto Centroamericano de Estudios Fiscales (ICEFI) collaborates with CLALS on the Elites and Power in Central America project.
+- The Instituto Centroamericano de Estudios Fiscales (ICEFI) served as a key partner on the Elites and Power in Central America project and is routinely engaged in Center Research on migration and anti-impunity efforts in Central America.

-- The Inter-American Dialogue has hosted events with CLALS to present research findings and draw attention to important issues facing the hemisphere.
+- The Inter-American Dialogue regularly hosts events with CLALS to present research findings and draw attention to important issues facing the hemisphere.

 - The Latino Economic Development Center (LEDC), in coordination with CLALS and the Kogod School of Business, assisted in an initial phase of research examining Latino entrepreneurs in the DC Metro area.